PRECIOUS-Gold hits over 6-month high on growth fears, stock volatility

 Investor appetite for gold has reflected in the rise of SPDR Gold Trust, the world’s largest gold-backed exchange-traded fund.
 SPDR holdings rose about 1 percent to 795.31 tonnes on Wednesday.

-Silver was up about 0.4 percent at $15.58 an ounce, while platinum dipped about 0.1 percent to $794.00 per ounce.
+Silver was up about 0.5 percent at $15.58 an ounce, while platinum rose 0.3 percent to $796.60 per ounce.
 (Reporting by K. Sathya Narayanan and Nallur Sethuraman in Bengaluru; editing by Richard Pullin and Subhranshu Sahu)